rw82622/django-eCommerce/README.md

   4. Retrieve the product names and prices of all products ordered by the customer with first name "Bugs" and last name "Bunny"

 ### Part II: Front-End Website
-Your e-commerce website should be a Django application that renders HTML templates, designed using CSS/Bootstrap, and made functional via vanilla JavaScript.
+Your e-commerce website should be a Django application that renders HTML templates, and designed using CSS/Bootstrap.
 This website should feature multiple pages, which should include:
 - **Home page** (index.html)
   - This page should show just a basic intro and other common basic home page content
 - **Category pages**
   - There should be a separate page for each of the various product categories (e.g. "Home", "Kitchen", "Bed & Bath", "Office", etc...)
   - These pages should show various (at least 3 per category) products with images, names, and prices.
-    - NOTE: You can hard code these products for each page.
-You do not need to make it dynamic (i.e. do not need to use JavaScript to present product information)
+This data should come from the Django server (i.e. don't hardcode them into your HTML pages)
   - These pages should allow users to add products to their virtual shopping cart.
 The shopping cart should be persisted using CSV files, which are read and written using Django.
 - **Shopping Cart page**
   - This page should show all of the items that were added to the user's shopping cart